-- If a secondary metering system, not damaged, can measure and record the quantities initially measured by the tampered meter, then the measures will be considered as valid.
-If there no other relevant working Metering system are available, the quantity shall be estimated by DEWA considering the records of measures registered in the previous periods.
+- If a secondary metering system, not damaged, can measure and record the quantities initially measured by the tampered meter, then the measures will be considered as valid. - If no other relevant working Metering system is available, the quantity shall be estimated by DEWA considering the records of measures registered in the previous periods.